Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/README.md

 3. Cortical thickness  for each participant: cortical_thickness.mat
 4. Maturation extents (*t*-value between child and adolescent groups) and significances of cortical thickness at each parcellation resolution:
    TVector.txt, PVector.txt
-5. White matter network matrix for each child: sc_child_indivi.mat
+5. White matter network matrix for each child: sc_child_indivi.mat (data for 448-node resolution and 1000-node resolution in https://github.com/Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/releases/tag/v1.0.0)
 6. Group-level connectome backbone at each parcellation resolution:
    Group_sc.mat, Group_sc_nonei.mat (For each node, we excluded all its spatially adjoining neighbors.)
 7. Matrix of the Euclidean distance between every two nodes: dist.mat
 8. CT maturation rates and white matter network for each individual with longitudinal scans: CT_info.mat, SC_individual.mat
-9. Transition probabilities matrix of the WM network: TP.mat
+9. Transition probabilities matrix of the WM network: TP.mat (data for 1000-node resolution in https://github.com/Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/releases/tag/v1.0.0)
 10. The tissue samples in Brainspan dataset belong to dominant regions: dominant_regions.mat (‘0’ and ‘1’ denote non-dominant and dominant regions.)
 11. Neurodevelopmental processes related genes (7): neurodev_process.mat
+12. Gene expression information of the neocortex from the Brainspan dataset: Brainspan_neocortex.mat (https://github.com/Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/releases/tag/v1.0.0)
-12. The relevant data for visualizing the figures are  provided in  https://drive.google.com/drive/folders/1hVJKoSD4vTon8ERw8PuyB1SQGCkaqfFg?usp=drive_link
+13. The relevant data for visualizing the figures are  provided in releases https://github.com/Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/releases/tag/v1.0.0

 ## References
 1. F. Vasa et al., Adolescent Tuning of Association Cortex in Human Structural Brain Networks.
 Cereb Cortex 28, 281-294 (2018).